Piccabo0/Piccabo0/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🔭 Junior of Automation in CIEE, CAU, China
-- 🙋 **I'm working for postgraduate recommendation to TOP Universities!**!
+- 🙋 I'm working for postgraduate recommendation to TOP Universities!!
 Find my Resume [here!](https://github.com/Piccabo0/Piccabo0/blob/main/MyResume.pdf)
-- 🌱 Currently working at [CIEE-Lab202](https://http://ciee.cau.edu.cn/) on **AGV development and Intelligent Car Race** using Python && C && C++
+- 🌱 Currently working at [CIEE-Lab202](https://http://ciee.cau.edu.cn/) on AGV development and Intelligent Car Race using Python && C && C++
 - ✍️ &nbsp; Playing Soccer and write something interesting as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
 - 💬 Ask me about MSP430, STM32 or Raspberry and my projects on caumlc@163.com